Your teachers

 Co-Owner, Director, Teacher, Administrator

-Librarian, Program Developer, Systems Designer; Culture, Equity, & Inclusion Alexandra Elisabeth is a queer, autistic-ADHD, German-English-American educator.
+Librarian, Program Developer, Systems Designer; Culture, Equity, & Inclusion Alexandra Elisabeth is a queer, Autistic-ADHD, educator of Germanic and English settler ancestry.
 They co-founded Ripple Forest School after teaching for several years at Firefly Forest School, Wild Nature Project, and Nature Learning Community.
 Alex is a Wilderness First Responder, Guild Certified Feldenkrais® Practitioner, and holds a Master of Music degree.
 In addition to forest school, Alex teaches Awareness Through Movement® classes and works with clients individually to help them improve their movement and live easier.
 Alex loves teaching social-emotional skills, movement exploration, sensory awareness, songs, bird language, and edible & medicinal plants.
 Their teaching style is influenced by their understanding of neuroplasticity, learning, & development from the Feldenkrais Method.
 Both in their outdoor and somatics work, Alex's passion is helping people connect with themselves, others, and the natural world in an embodied and experiential way.
 Alex feels most at home barefoot in the forest, is a lifelong learner and voracious reader, and loves to sing, dance, and move. |

 Rivers Whitson (he/him)